-Rush University Medical Center designates this internet enduring material for a maximum of 3.0 AMA PRA Category 1 Credit(s)TM.
-Physicians should claim only credit commensurate with the extent of their participation in the activity.
+Rush University Medical Center designates this internet enduring material for a maximum of 3.0 AMA PRA Category 1 Credit(s) $^{\text{TM}}$ .
+Physicians should claim or commensurate with the extent of their participation in the activity.

 This activity is being presented without bias and without commercial support.